Esri/crowdsource-manager/README.md

 > **Note:** If your application edits features in a feature service, contains secure services or web maps that aren't shared publicly, or generate requests that exceed 200 characters, you may need to set up and use a proxy page.
 Common situations where you may exceed the URL length are using complex polygons as input to a task or specifying a spatial reference using well-known text (WKT).
 For details on installing and configuring a proxy page see [Using the proxy](https://developers.arcgis.com/javascript/jshelp/ags_proxy.html).
 If you do not have an Internet connection, you will need to access and deploy the ArcGIS API for JavaScript documentation from [developers.arcgis.com](https://developers.arcgis.com/).

+## Resources

+Learn more about Esri's [ArcGIS for Local Government maps and apps][].

+Show me a list of other [Local Government GitHub repositories][].

+This application uses the 3.13 version of [Esri's ArcGIS API for JavaScript][]; see the site for concepts, samples, and a reference for using the API to create mapping web sites.

+[Esri's ArcGIS Online Help][] site describes how to create web maps and web map applications in the ArcGIS Online ecosystem.

 ## Issues